927th Combat Service Support Battalion

 The 927th Combat Sustainment Support Battalion is a component of the 50th Regional Support Group in the Army National Guard of the United States.
 Its headquarters are located at Camp Blanding in Florida.
-As of 2023, the battalion is commanded by lieutenant colonel Geri Swarts and As of 2023, Command Sergeant Major Frank Williams.
-Five companies are part of the 927th Combat Service Support Battalion:
+As of 2023, the battalion is commanded by Lieutenant Colonel Ben Ruffner and As of 2023, Command Sergeant Major Jose Cardona.
+Six companies are part of the 927th Combat Service Support Battalion: